claus-e-andersen/clanElectrons/README.md

 # Some of the functions (like Sternheimer.delta.exact)
 # return a list with the same format and elements as the
 # input dat puls the result of the computation.
 So, the
-# function call can be used to update "dat" with results,
+# function can be used to update "dat" with results,
 # such that updated dat contains both input and final
 # results.